zhyph/scrape-mediux/README.md

 - `--profile_path`: Path to Chrome user profile.
 - `--sonarr_api_key`: Sonarr API key.
 - `--sonarr_endpoint`: Sonarr API endpoint.
-- `--folders`: Specific folders to search for IMDb, TVDB or TMDB IDs (optional).
 - `--headless`: Run Selenium in headless mode.
 - `--cron`: Cron expression for scheduling the script.
 - `--output_dir`: Directory to copy the output files to.
 - `--process_all`: Process all items regardless of whether they have been processed before.
 - `--chromedriver_path`: Path to the ChromeDriver executable.
 - `--retry_on_yaml_failure`: Retry by reloading the page if the YAML button exists but an error occurs.
-If ommitted, the script will not retry.
+If omitted, the script will not retry.
 - `--preferred_users`: List of Mediux usernames to prioritize when fetching YAML data.
 - `--excluded_users`: List of Mediux usernames to exclude when fetching YAML data.
 - `--discord_webhook_url`: Discord webhook URL for notifications.